Trump, Congressional GOP Back Off From Immediate Obamacare Repeal

 Trump's recent hesitation comes as Republicans in Congress tame their rhetoric surrounding the health care law.

-Sen. Lamar Alexander, R-Tenn., chairman of the Senate health committee, says he'd like to see lawmakers make fixes to the current individual market before repealing parts of the law.
+Sen. Lamar Alexander, R-Tenn., chairman of the Senate health committee, said he'd like to see lawmakers make fixes to the current individual market before repealing parts of the law.

 "We can repair the individual market, which is a good place to start," Alexander said on Feb.
 1.

-He's also urging his colleagues to leave the other parts of the health care sector — Medicare, Medicaid and the employer market — alone.
+He has also urged his colleagues to leave the other parts of the health care sector — Medicare, Medicaid and the employer market — alone.

 Throughout the campaign, and over the six years since the law passed, Republicans in Congress have vowed to completely repeal the Affordable Care Act.